Medications that may cause UI

-Drugs sold 'over the counter' (OTC) may contain any amount of these products, causing incontinence as a side effect of the original problem for which the item was purchased.
+Drugs sold 'over the counter' (OTC) may possess properties as side effects which exaccerbate or contribute to urinary incontinence.
 For example, medications purchased for a mild cold often include antihistamines and decongestants.
 In addition, caffeine may be included in some medications, e.g. over the counter analgesics purchased for a headache.

 Please visit this Mayo Clinic site, and look for the section on medications which can affect continence.